-Not every business can easily sell their products on their website, but many can.
-Evolve your website to be accessible 24/7.
+Not every business can quickly sell its products on its website, but many can.
+So to evolve your website to be accessible 24/7.

 Take a plumbing business.
 Why not add an online scheduler to your website.
 Need a plumber?
 Schedule your urgent or regular appointment directly on the website.

 “We will get back to you within one hour after opening at 8 in the morning,” he said.
-“I can buy into that a little bit more than ‘we are not available’.
-If you are going to make people wait, at least let them know how long, and then don’t be late.”
+“I can buy into that more than ‘we are not available.’
+If you will make people wait, at least let them know how long, and then don’t be late.”

-“You are going to lose my business if you are not available to me in the moment,” Jenn said, reflecting what many consumers think.
+“You are going to lose my business if you are not available to me at the moment,” Jenn said, reflecting what many consumers think.
 “Brand loyalty is really under attack right now.
 It’s so easy to switch brands.
-If you aren’t available I can just go and get it somewhere else.”
+If you aren’t available, I can go and get it somewhere else.”

 - Somebody comes into your store